digidem/mapeo-core/README.md

 propagated as the first argument to the callback.
 Same options accepted as `mapeo.observationStream`.

+Valid `opts` include:

+- `opts.removeForks` - Whether to only return the observation with the newest timestamp, if multiple heads exist for an observation ID.
+Defaults to `false`.

 ### `mapeo.exportData(filename, opts, cb)`

 Exports data from the osm database to the given filename.